haath/Goirate/README.md

 ## Environment Variables

-These variables are used to configured Goirate when editing the configuration file
+These variables are used to configure Goirate, when editing the configuration file is not preferable.
+For example inside a Docker container.

 | Variable | Description | Default |
 | -------- | ----------- | ------- |